yulizhou/leetcode-exercise/Array/README.md

 [Reference](http://www.cnblogs.com/grandyang/p/4059650.html)
 Basically we start from the end of the merged array with the length of `m+n`.
 We put whichever element is larger to the current cursor and work backwards.
 If the all elements in `nums1` are smaller than `nums2`, then we are done.
 Otherwise, we put elements from `nums2` to the front of the merged array by replacing the old `nums1` elements.

+## 566. Reshape the Matrix
+A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.

 ## 581. Shortest Unsorted Continuous Subarray
 [Reference](https://discuss.leetcode.com/topic/89282/java-o-n-time-o-1-space/5)
 [Reference](http://www.cnblogs.com/grandyang/p/6876457.html)